foxis/ESPWeather/README.md

 ## {device name}/temperature

-Temperature of the surroundings in celcius.
+Temperature of the surroundings in deg. centigrade.

 ## {device name}/pressure

-Air pressure of the surroundings in kPa.
+Air pressure of the surroundings in milli Bar.

 ## {device name}/humidity